support@paycron.com +1-800-982-1372

 Establish Banking Relationships:

 1. Acquiring Bank Partnership: Build relationships with acquiring banks that are willing to underwrite your Payment Facilitator business.
-Acquiring banks play a crucial role in providing merchant accounts and settling funds.
+Acquiring banks plays a crucial role in providing merchant accounts and settling funds.

 2. Due Diligence: Be prepared to undergo due diligence by acquiring banks, including providing information about your business model, financial stability, risk management procedures, and compliance measures.